la2050/archive/_projects/2015/la-league-of-imagination.md

   anywhere, with anyone, and require few resources to ignite child imagination.
 project_image: 'https://img.youtube.com/vi/VtA2ubRDvAs/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/VtA2ubRDvAs'
-'In one to three sentences, please describe your proposal.': >- We will launch 20 Imagination Chapters throughout Los Angeles to form the "LA League of Imagination."
-Imagination Chapters are pop-up learning spaces that teach 21st century skills to children through Creative Play.
-They can launch anywhere, with anyone, and require few resources to ignite child imagination.
 Where will you be working?:
   - County of Los Angeles
   - City of Los Angeles